ismms-himc/cellranger-aws-pipeline-docs/README.md

 ### Create the stack
 Creat the stack using the `cf_cellranger.json` cloudformation:

-`$ aws cloudformation create-stack --template-body file://cf_cellranger.json --stack-name cellranger-tiny-job --capabilities CAPABILITY_NAMED_IAM --profile himc`
+`$ aws cloudformation create-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM --profile himc`

 ### Update the existing stack

-`$ aws cloudformation update-stack --template-body file://cf_cellranger.json --stack-name cellranger-tiny-job --capabilities CAPABILITY_NAMED_IAM --profile himc`
+`$ aws cloudformation update-stack --template-body file://cf_cellranger.json --stack-name cellranger-job --capabilities CAPABILITY_NAMED_IAM --profile himc`

 # 4. Make and Run Docker Image that will be used as the Batch Job Definition
 Use the following docker commands to build and run the container.
 Here, `<URI>` refers to your _Account ID_.